 BMW / MINI

-You can find a BMW or MINI paint code typically under the bonnet on strut towers or driver door jamb.
+You can find a BMW or MINI paint code typically under the bonnet on strut towers or the driver door jamb.
 Check for codes like 300 (Alpine White) or A52 (Space Grey).

 Mercedes‑Benz